BarquistLab/RIF-seq_repo/README.md

 ## Exporting the read counts and metadata to cmdstan format with R

-The read counts and metadata can be exported for cmdstan using the rstan function ```stan_rdump```.
+Export read counts and metadata for cmdstan using the rstan function ```stan_rdump```.
 The following quantities are required:

 <div class="columns-2">